Meeting of minds to develop sustainable safe drinking water distribution network, contributing to SDG 6.1: universal

 Dubai (UAE) / Papendrecht (the Netherlands) - Project Maji, a safe water charity enterprise, and PRATICA Foundation, a non-profit consultancy organisation focusing on solving rural water challenges in developing countries, have entered into a forward-thinking action-research partnership.

-The partnership is driven by the mutual ambition to improve rural water business models, advancing the long-term sustainability of safe water provision to the most vulnerable communities.
+The partnership is driven by the mutual ambition to improve rural water business models, using water research to advance the long-term sustainability of safe water provision to the most vulnerable communities.
 The project aims to generate tangible outcomes that will contribute to the progress of Sustainable Development Goal 6.1: access to safe water.
 Currently, 785 million people lack access to safe drinking water and new, innovative pathways and technologies are imperative to make real progress.

 To rethink rural water economics, a technical pilot will be undertaken.
-In this action-research project, the partners will test a sustainable safe drinking water distribution network for rural, water-poor communities in Sub-Saharan African countries.
+In this action-research project, partners Project Maji (NGO in Dubai) and PRACTICA Foundation will test a sustainable safe drinking water distribution network for rural, water-poor communities in Sub-Saharan African countries.
 The Asomdwee Community, Central Region, Ghana has been identified as the suitable location for the pilot.
 The project will include fit-for-purpose technologies using solar pumping and custom designed pre-paid systems with basic data monitoring capacity.
 See below a glimpse of the pilot roll-out:

 To optimise the infrastructure cost, this concept uniquely matches water production with demand.
 The system design consists of a network of compact mini water kiosks, leveraging existing infrastructure such as small shops for convenient distribution.
 The pressure in the network will be generated by solar pump, rather than a gravity-generating water tower and is scheduled to be implemented in the first quarter of 2021.